 Another highly notable pen in the sale was a Montblanc John Lennon 18K Solid White Gold Skeleton Limited Edition 70 Fountain Pen that sold for $40,000.
-The pen features an 18K solid white gold skeleton overlay, with the word "Imagine" encircling the barrel in honor of Lennon's greatest solo hit.
+The pen features an 18K solid white gold skeleton overlay, with the word "Imagine" encircling the barrel in honour of Lennon's greatest solo hit.
 Translucent blue precious resin shows beneath the overlay in reference to Lennon's trademark blue glasses.
 The clip, inspired by Lennon's guitar, is set with a blue sapphire.
 It features a medium 18K gold nib, engraved with Lennon's self-portrait.

-An additional noteworthy Montblanc was the premiere example of a Gaius Maecenas 18K Solid White Gold & Diamonds Special Limited Edition 20 Skeleton Fountain Pen, which realized $17,500.
-The pen, numbered one, was created to mark the 20th anniversary of Montblanc's Patron of Art series, and it honors the first recorded patron in the history of art and culture.
+An additional noteworthy Montblanc was the premiere example of a Gaius Maecenas 18K Solid White Gold & Diamonds Special Limited Edition 20 Skeleton Fountain Pen, which realised $17,500.
+The pen, numbered one, was created to mark the 20th anniversary of Montblanc's Patron of Art series, and it honours the first recorded patron in the history of art and culture.
 It features an 18K solid white gold cap and endpiece, trimmed with 18K yellow gold, and is set with dozens of brilliant-cut white diamonds.
-It has a dark gray barrel hewn from fine marble, with a mother-of-pearl captop star.
+It has a dark grey barrel hewn from fine marble, with a mother-of-pearl captop star.
 Its skeleton cap is engraved with ode to Maecenas by Horace, and its endpiece is set with a replica Roman coin.
 It features a fine 18K gold nib with a laurel wreath motif.